arggrande/installerifier/README.md

 1. [TODO] Android Studio
 2. [TODO] SQLite Browser

+### Quality of Life Stuff

+1. Google Chrome
+2. Spotify
+3. Firefox
+4. Paint.NET

 ## Requirements

 1. You must have PowerShell.
 One Day™ I'll do a bash variant for the Mac/Linux folks in the house, but for now PowerShell will do
+2. You probably want to run this as Administrator to save yourself unnecessary hassle.
+Though Chocolatey should throw a fit if you try and run commands in a non-admin shell